turingschool/mod-0-curriculum/session3/index.md

 ## Intros, Housekeeping, and Goals

+- Do you have experience initializing, adding, and committing with git?

+- In the chat, post a keyboard shortcut that you practiced and now feel comfortable using.

 - You will be screensharing your terminal today.
 If you have programs open that might be distracting (or you have confidential work open), close or minimize those programs now.

+- Follow up from homework assignments: reading + diagrams

+- Questions during the session?
+Click "raise hand" for whole-group question, or message the non-presenting host for an individual question.

 - Goals for today (see above)

 <div class="try-it">
-  <h3>Intros, Review, and Icebreaker</h3>
+  <h3>Intros, Review, and Icebreaker (5 minutes)</h3>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
 What was the highlight of your weekend?</p>
   <p>3.
 Accountability review: what were the skills/processes that you decided to focus on last week, and how are you progressing toward mastery of those skills?</p>